 A gut imbalance may refer to several different disorders:

-3. Small intestine bacterial overgrowth (SIBO) is when excess bacteria grows in your small intestine.
+- Small intestine bacterial overgrowth (SIBO) is when excess bacteria grow in your small intestine.
 Most gut bacteria should live in your large intestine.

 Often, probiotics treat gut imbalance.
 Probiotics are another term for “good bacteria”.
 If you consume probiotics — whether via dietary supplements, or food like yogurt or sauerkraut — then your gut can start to repopulate with good bacteria.

 It is controversial to say anyone can cure IBS at all.
-But at PrimeHealth, we have seen a huge percentage of our IBS patients live full lives without IBS symptoms after treatment.
+But at PrimeHealth, we have seen a huge percentage of our people with IBS live full lives without IBS symptoms after treatment.

 The key is in the first step: testing for IBS triggers.
 IBS can be triggered by a dozen underlying causes and each IBS trigger requires a different treatment.